-What is Different for Quasi-Three-Level Lasers?
+What Is Different for Quasi-Three-Level Lasers?

-It is reasonably well known that there are so-called quasi-three-level gain media, which are in some respects different from four-level gain media.
+It is reasonably well known that there are so-called quasi-three-level laser gain media, which are in some respects different from four-level gain media.
 However, it is often not quite clear e.g. which statements of lasers and amplifiers found in textbooks can still be considered to be valid for such gain media, and which statements have to be abandoned or modified.
 The same kind of doubts apply to some laser simulation software.

 In the following, I give you a discussion of the main differences.
 Generally, I assume that we are talking about solid-state gain media like Yb:YAG or erbium-doped fibers, but mostly the information can also be applied to other gain media.